Aask42/TwitchCounter/aws-setup.md

    - The workflow will automatically handle duplicate key pairs by:
      - Using the existing key pair if the key material is available in secrets
      - Creating a new key pair with a timestamp suffix if needed

+4. **Using the Validation Option**:
+   - Run the workflow with the "validate" environment to check your setup:
+     ```bash
+     # In the GitHub Actions tab, select "Deploy to AWS" workflow
+     # Click "Run workflow"
+     # Select "validate" from the dropdown
+     ```
+   - This will check for existing key pairs and other resources without making changes